artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 This is where "being scrappy" started to take root.
 Usually when developing new features, Artsy designers iterate on a design before we plan on execution, then we implement, test, and deploy.
 The nice part of replacing something that was _obviously broken_ was that we didn't feel beholden to this usual process; whatever we built would be better than what we had.
-One engineer and our designer started with a quick pencil sketch, using the app's existing UI abstractions to design something that we could quickly build.
+One engineer and our designer started the new partner page with a quick pencil sketch, using the app's existing UI abstractions to design something that we could quickly build.
 Once we had a prototype, the engineer and designer iterated.
 The whole project took only about three weeks.

 ## Early Wins